 This placental abnormality decreases blood flow to the affected areas.
 At times, this can cause fetal growth restriction or death.
 Placental infarcts are more commonly experienced by women with severe high blood pressure.

-Placenta accreta is a serious condition that occurs in 1 in 2,500 pregnancies.
+Placenta accreta is a serious condition that occurs in

 The placenta and its blood vessels attach and grow deeply into the wall of the uterus.